chuckh/polymer-quill/README.md

 ```

 ## Demo and API docs
-If your are viewing this from webcomponents.org, use this links for API and demos, not the links on right sidebar.
+If your are viewing this from webcomponents.org, use the below links for API and demos, not the links on right sidebar.

 - [API docs](https://chuckh.github.io/polymer-quill/)
 - [Demo Snow Toolbar](https://chuckh.github.io/polymer-quill/components/polymer-quill/demo/)